The NHS identifies the main ingredients of mental wellbeing as connection, staying active, always learning, giving to others, and being mindful.

 The support of a coach, counsellor, or psychotherapist can mean serious mental health issues are avoided.
 You might even discover that you had underestimated the level of wellbeing you were capable of.

 Harley therapy puts you in touch with some of London’s top counsellors and therapists.
 Not in London?
-Use our booking platform to find talk therapy near you, or try Skype therapy no matter where you might live in the world.
+Use our booking platform to find talk therapy near you, or try Online therapy no matter where you might live in the world.

 Have a question about how to protect your mental wellbeing?
 Post in the comment box below.